syncfusion-content/blazor-docs/blazor/smith-chart/getting-started-webapp.md

 N> Check out the [Adding Script Reference](https://blazor.syncfusion.com/documentation/common/adding-script-references) topic to learn different approaches for adding script references in your Blazor application.

-## Add Syncfusion Blazor Smith Chart component
+## Add Syncfusion&reg; Blazor Smith Chart component

-Add the Syncfusion Blazor Smith Chart component in the **~Pages/.razor** file.
+Add the Syncfusion&reg; Blazor Smith Chart component in the **~Pages/.razor** file.
 If an interactivity location as `Per page/component` in the web app, define a render mode at the top of the `~Pages/.razor` component, as follows:

 {% tabs %}
 {% highlight razor %}